cirosantilli/cpp-cheat/posix/socket/inet/README.md

+# Inet sockets

-inet sockets, can be used across different computers for networking
+Inet sockets, can be used across different computers for networking.

-will only comment on differences from the unix sockets
+Will only comment on differences from the UNIX sockets.

-once a connection has been made to a port, the port stays blocked, so be sure to take a port that is not being used
+Once a connection has been made to a port, the port stays blocked, so be sure to take a port that is not being used.